tariromukute/CoreNetworkTrafficGenerator/docs/OPEN5GS_PERFORMANCE_RESULTS_ANALYSIS.md

 ### Open5gs

-**syscount: Syscalls and system processes analysis**
+## Syscalls and system processes analysis

+### Syscalls analysis

 We start by analysis the syscall counts across the system and related process, as well as their latency information.
 This is very useful for general workload characterization.
 To get all the available syscalls `sudo python3 syscount.py --list`

-Yes, I can.
-According to 1 and 2, system calls can be grouped roughly into five or six major categories:
+System calls can be grouped roughly into five or six major categories:

-Process control: create, terminate, load, execute, get/set process attributes, wait for time/event, signal event, allocate and free memory
-File management: create, open, close, delete, read/write file Device management: request/release device access, read/write device Information maintenance: get/set system time/date/attributes
-Communication: create/delete communication connection, send/receive messages

-Services Provided by System Calls :

-Process creation and management
-Main memory management
-File Access, Directory and File system management Device handling(I/O)
-Protection
-Networking, etc.

-Types of System Calls : There are 5 different categories of system calls –

 1. Process control: end, abort, create, terminate, allocate and free memory.
 2. File management: create, open, close, delete, read file etc.